nh-404/MFS-Calculator/README.md

 # MFS-Calculator (APK)

-It is a mobile financial service charge calculator app.
-You can calculate your every Bangladeshi MFS provider ( bkash, nagad, rocket) cashout charge in one app.
+The MFS-Calculator is a mobile app designed for calculating financial service charges in Bangladesh.
+With this app, you can easily calculate the cash-out charges for all major Bangladeshi MFS providers, including bKash, Nagad, and Rocket, all in one place.

 ### Note:

-<br> ➡️ This app is valid for only Bangladeshi MFS charge calculation. </br>
+- This app is exclusively for Bangladeshi MFS charge calculations. <br>
-<br> ➡️ This app support on (Android version 4+) devices
+- The app supports Android devices running version 4.0 or higher. <br>

 <div align= "center">